12 Warning Signs of Eating Disorders You Shouldn’t Ignore

 You will also notice your mouth is extremely dry, your cheeks are sunken and you have an electrolyte imbalance.
 It’s also not uncommon for the knuckles to have scraped skin.
 This happens due to the repeated scraping of the hand against the teeth when one induces vomiting using their fingers.

 If you’re concerned about a loved one, you need to intervene before things get worse.
 Begin by addressing your concerns and talking to the person about them.
-Suggest treatment and get referrals of psychologists that specialize in eating disorders.
+Suggest medical treatment and get referrals of mental health professionals that specialize in treating eating disorders.